mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

 ### Operating System

-We've tested this on **Ubuntu**, but we expect that it can be adapted for other Linux distributions as well.
+We've tested this on **Debian 12**, but we expect that it can be adapted for other Linux distributions as well.

 ### Access